- Fast Turnaround

-Cardinal Steels offers three types of insulated roofing, including composite panels, twin skin, and over-cladding.
-These are ideal for new projects and renovations throughout the commercial, residential, industrial, and agricultural sectors.
+Cardinal Steels offer three types of insulated metal roofing including composite panels, twin skin, and over-cladding.
+Ideal for new projects and renovations throughout the commercial, residential, industrial, and agricultural sectors.

-The roofing sheets combine with the high-performing insulation, and as a result the interior space of any building retains more warmth.
-By reducing the amount of heat lost through the roof, it is possible to make worthwhile savings on your fuel bill or operational budget.
-On hot days during the summer, the insulated roof works to keep heat out.
-Due to this, the space maintains a comfortable ambient temperature inside and reducing air conditioning costs.
+Our insulated steel roof sheets are combined with high-performing insulation.
+As a result, the interior space of any building then retains warmth.
+Furthermore, by reducing the amount of heat lost through the roof, it is possible to make worthwhile savings on your fuel bill or operational budget.
+For instance, on hot days during the summer, the insulated roof panels work to keep heat out.
+Due to this, the space maintains a comfortable ambient temperature inside and reduces air conditioning costs.

 We coat the top surface with plastisol to give it the most durable finish, with greater resistance to scratching during unloading and fitting.
 To aid installation, we offer a wide range of fixings designed for different structures and materials.
 Further, we offer customer collection and nationwide delivery with manufacturer prices giving you or your business a fantastic deal.

-In short, our insulated roofing makes the whole roofing process simple.
-You insulate and roof in one step, saving time and money with an aesthetically pleasing roof that will last for decades.
+In short, our insulated roof sheeting makes the whole process simple.
+You insulate and lay in one step, saving time and money with an aesthetically pleasing product that will last for decades.

 Insulated Roofing Manufactured For Purpose

-Our insulated roofing and cladding are manufactured for purpose and include:
+Our insulated roof sheeting and cladding are manufactured for purpose and include:

 These insulated composite panels have fantastic thermal performance and fire rating.
-Therefore, like all steel roofing products, you enjoy a low-maintenance roofing system.
+Therefore, like all steel roofing products, you enjoy a low-maintenance system.
 Cardinal’s composite panels have a straightforward lapping detail.
-The insulate composite is slightly heavier, consequently, giving extra durability that proves very popular with most cladding contractors.
+The insulated composite is slightly heavier, consequently, giving extra durability that proves very popular with most cladding contractors.
 All sheets are manufactured to length and are available in our full range of colours.
-The under sheet is a bright white steel internal liner.
+The undersheet is a bright white steel internal liner.
 Additional colours are available but may delay lead time.
-In between the two steel skins is a insulated core available in several thicknesses dependent on the U-value that is required for the building.
-Composite panels can be manufactured up to 15,000mm in length or cut back to customer specifications.
+In between the two steel skins is an insulated core.
+Available in several thicknesses dependent on the U-value that is required for the building.
+Composite insulated panels can be manufactured up to 15,000mm in length or cut back to customer specifications.
 The standard thicknesses are 40mm / 60mm / 80mm / 100mm / 120mm.
 Please speak to a member of staff for lead times.
-Roof lights available in single, double, and triple skin.

 Twin Skin / Built-Up System

-This system is an amazingly simple and cost-effective way of creating an insulated roof.
-They are made up of several components; white liner inner sheet, spacer bar/mini zed purlin, insulation, and a box profile 0.7mm outer sheet.
-Depending on the U-value you require, the depth of the spacer bar and thickness of the insulation can be altered.
+This system is an amazingly simple and cost-effective way of creating an insulated steel roof sheet.
+They are made up of several components; a white liner inner sheet, a spacer bar/mini zed purlin, insulation, and a box profile 0.7mm outer sheet.
+Depending on the U-value you require, the depth of the spacer bar and the thickness of the insulation can be altered.
 Like the composite panels, you can choose the colour of your outer sheet, while the inner sheet is usually a white gloss finish.
 The lead time on this product is normally short and the money saved on materials warrants purchasing this product.
 Some contractors prefer this method due to less heavy lifting compared to using composite panels.

-This method is typically the most cost-effective way of insulating a building as it allows you to utilise the existing roof rather than starting from new.
-To install over cladding, you will first need to batten the roof with steel or timber (this is normally 3 x 2).
-The battens are fixed down through the existing roof into the purlins/beams.
-Once this is completed then the insulation is laid.
+This method is typically the most cost-effective way of insulating a building as it allows you to utilise the existing panels rather than starting from new.
+To install over-cladding, you will first need to batten the roof with steel or timber (this is normally 3 x 2).
+The battens are fixed down through the existing panels into the purlins/beams.
+Once this is completed then the insulated steel roof sheet is laid.
 Lastly, the top sheet, which is available in a colour of your choice, is then fixed down to the battens or rails.
-This saves costs all round as you use the existing roof and as a result removes the cost of stripping and disposing of the existing roof, which you may face with the other methods.
-Furthermore, over cladding can be used simply to improve the look of an aged building by providing a more modern and updated look and feel.
+This saves costs overall as you use the existing sheeting.
+Therefore, removing the cost of stripping and disposing of the used materials, which you may face with other methods.
+Furthermore, over-cladding can be used simply to improve the look of an aged building by providing a more modern and updated look and feel.